 University policy does not permit participants to study in a country where a travel warning has been issued by the U.S. Department of State.
 In the event a travel warning is issued and the university cancels a study abroad program to that location during planning or while abroad, participants may have to cancel their trip and/or return to the states at their own expense.
 It is the responsibility of the participant to obtain adequate travel insurance to cover such circumstances.

-Dependent on the study abroad and/or international program, participants may be permitted, by the Vice President for International Affairs in collaboration the supervisory dean, to have a travel companion.
-Participants are fully responsible of all costs, planning, supervision, and safety for travel companion(s), which include spouses, children, significant others, and acquaintances.Due to the type of program, responsibilities, and/or other factors the Vice President for International Affairs in collaboration with the supervisory dean (or UIW representative) reserve the right to limit or deny my travel companion’s participation in the UIW sponsored International Program.
+Dependent on the study abroad and/or international program, participants may be permitted, by the Vice President for International Affairs in collaboration with the supervisory dean, to have a travel companion.
+Participants are fully responsible of all costs, planning, supervision, and safety for travel companion(s), which include spouses, children, significant others, and acquaintances.Due to the type of program, responsibilities, and/or other factors the Vice President for International Affairs in collaboration with the supervisory dean (or UIW representative) reserve the right to limit or deny the travel companion’s participation in any UIW sponsored International Program.

 Travel companions, who will be participating in UIW sponsored events, excursions, and/or programs, are required to sign and adhere to the Non-UIW Participant Agreement.

 The following policy expands on the current University of the Incarnate Word’s (UIW) Employee’s Children on Campus policy implemented on June 1, 2010 to include accompanying family members, including children under the age of 18 and who are not otherwise enrolled as students of UIW, participating in UIW sponsored international programs.